 AgriLife Extension demonstrates the latest technology and best practices to improve the state’s food and fiber system, which serves all Texas consumers and contributes nine percent of the gross domestic product.
 Texas 4-H, our primary youth program, engages some 600,000 youth every year in learning projects, leadership development, and community service.

 Collaborative programs enable extension educators and their partners to extend resources and prevent duplication of services.
-In total, extension personnel and extension-trained volunteers achieved nearly 23 million direct teaching contacts, including distance education via the Web, in fiscal year 2015.
+In total, extension personnel and extension-trained volunteers achieved nearly 23 million direct teaching contacts, including distance education via the Web.

 - Established: 1915